 To identify related-person transactions in advance, the Company relies on information supplied by its executive officers, directors and certain significant stockholders.
 In considering related-person transactions, the Committee takes into account the relevant available facts and circumstances including, but not limited to (a) the risks, costs and benefits to the Company, (b) the impact on a director's independence in the event the related person is a director, immediate family member of a director or an entity with which a director is affiliated, (c) the terms of the transaction, (d) the availability of other sources for comparable services or products and (e) the terms available to or from, as the case may be, unrelated third parties or to or from employees generally.
 In the event a director has an interest in the proposed transaction, the director must recuse himself or herself from the deliberations and approval.
-The policy requires that, in determining whether to approve, ratify or reject a related-person transaction, the Committee considers, in light of known circumstances, whether the transaction is in, or is not inconsistent with, the best interests of the Company and its stockholders, as the Committee determines in the good faith exercise of its discretion.
+The policy requires that, in determining whether to approve, ratify or reject a related-person transaction, the Committee determines in the good faith exercise of its discretion.